Skip to main content

 ← Back to blog

 TLDR: Deduction is the skill of using rules to narrow possibilities until only one option remains · “must be” reasoning rather than “looks like” reasoning.
-PlayMemorize ships five deduction games · Sudoku Force, Flag a Mine, Mastermind Deduce, Chess Mate, and Riddles · spanning single-step deduction, multi-step constraint chaining, hypothesis-driven elimination, board-geometry deduction, and verbal logic.
+PlayMemorize ships nine deduction games · Sudoku Force, Flag a Mine, Mastermind Deduce, Chess Mate, and Riddles · spanning single-step deduction, multi-step constraint chaining, hypothesis-driven elimination, board-geometry deduction, and verbal logic.
 Every round is solvable from the given information; no guessing.

 Deduction is the cleanest reasoning skill the site trains.
 Unlike pattern-spotting (where the rule has to be guessed from data) or estimation (where the answer is approximate), deduction has a unique correct answer that follows logically from the rules.
-The five games below all live in that “must be” world · the answer is provably correct, the validation is exact, and there is no luck.
+The nine games below all live in that “must be” world · the answer is provably correct, the validation is exact, and there is no luck.
 Which makes deduction the place where careful play really shows up in your score.

 What you will get out of this article.
 A short tour of every deduction game, the specific kind of “must be” reasoning each one trains, an inline round of each, and a workout that exercises all five.